PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/CramomaticRNG.md

 # Cram-o-matic RNG

-*This program is currently in development and is not yet available.*
+(This program is still under development and is not yet available.
+Track its progress here: https://github.com/PokemonAutomation/ComputerControl/issues/75)

 ## Program Description